 The anger of man does not produce the righteousness of God (James 1:20).

-Children crave love and protective care, but parents can disrupt these possibilities if they do not bring their anger into submission to Christ (2 Corinthians 10:3-6).
+Children crave love and protective care, but parents can disrupt these good aims if they do not bring their anger into submission to Christ (2 Corinthians 10:3-6).
 Fear-motivated children go into a defensive, tightening up, and shutdown mode as a matter of self-preservation.
 The parents may tempt the child to lie about what he did because he’s scared of how his parents will react.
-He will sense in those moments of tension that the wrong response could set a parent off.
+In those moments of tension, he will sense that the wrong response could set a parent off.
 He will put up a wall as a means to protect himself, which will circumvent any possibility of a grace-filled conversation with him.

 Rick launched the Life Over Coffee global training network in 2008 to bring hope and help for you and others by creating resources that spark conversations for transformation.
 His primary responsibilities are resource creation and leadership development, which he does through speaking, writing, podcasting, and educating.